galaran/QuesterHeroesExt/README.md

 QuesterHeroesExt
 ================

-Heroes requirements / objectives and some other changes for Citizens1 Quester
+Heroes support and some other changes for Citizens1 Quester

 Modified classes in net.citizensnpcs.questers:

 * QuestType
 * api.QuestAPI
-* quests.types.ChatQuests - moved
+* quests.types.ChatQuests - moved and rewrited

 #### Warning